Notice of Privacy Practices (Counseling Services)

 Right to Request Restrictions.
 You have the right to request a restriction or limitation on the use of disclosure of your PHI for treatment, payment or health care operation.
 We are not required to agree to your request.
 A request for restrictions must be in writing, directed to Rally Point Counseling, PLLC. and should include (1) what information you want to limit; (2) whether you want to limit its use, disclosure or both; and (3) to whom you want the limits to apply.
 You also have the right to request that Rally Point not disclose PHI to health plans related solely to services you have paid for out-of-pocket and in full.

 Right to Request Confidential Communication.
 You have the right to request that we communicate with you in a certain way or at a certain location.
-For instance, you may ask that we phone you at home or by cell phone, rather then at work
+For instance, you may ask that we phone you at home or by cell phone, rather then at work.

 Right to a Copy of this Notice.
 You have a right to a copy of this notice.